Is it safe for gay travelers to visit Egypt? What are the risks involved and how can these be minimized?

 Claim an exclusive 5% discount by quoting NOMADICHe5 when booking!

-Other prominent gay tours to check out include Detours 10 Days Egypt and Atlantis gay cruise (which includes a Port Said stopover).
+Other prominent gay tours to check out include the Detours 10 Days Egypt and sometimes the iconic Atlantis gay cruises dock in Egypt at Port Said.

 Are there any gay bars or clubs in Egypt?